My Contemplative Bio

 The 30-Second Version

 Additionally, Nikki has been a researcher and inventor in AI, holding multiple patents and co-author of 40+ scientific research articles.
 She has directed international research programs as the Principal Investigator, mentored post-docs and PhD students, taught graduate courses at UC Berkeley, and been a scientific advisor to Silicon Valley technology startups.
-She is interested in the ethics of AI, among others.

 The Minute+ Version